brianchandbound/ga-ds/README.md

 ## Final Project
 [Project Description](extra/project.md)
+Milestone 1 - Have problem description and dataset Milestone 2 - Started on project
+Milestone 3 - Significant Progress
+Milestone 4 - Project Finished

 ## Homework
 Homework assignments will be listed on the github repo.
+Students must submit homeworks and related documents as per each homework

 ## Completion Requirements